Disgruntled Khadse hints he may consider other options

 "The party leadership should heed the sentiments of workers and take corrective action.
 I have been maligned and all kinds of inquiries were set up.
 If I am guilty, take action.
 But I have been deliberately maligned and insulted so that I am not in contention for any party job," he alleged.
 Khadse, who was the senior-most minister in the Devendra Fadnavis-led government which came to power in 2014, had to resign over allegations of irregularities in a land deal involving his family.

-Speaking about his meeting with the state BJP chief, Khadse said he had already submitted all details about "anti-party activities" to Patil.
+Speaking about his meeting with the state BJP chief, Khadse said he has submitted all details about "anti-party activities" which led to defeat of party candidates in north Maharashtra to Patil.
 "He asked me not to go public with these details since they were internal issues.
 He assured me that he would take up the matter with party chief Amit Shah and working president J P Nadda," Khadse said.

-Earlier in the day, Khadse said he had submitted evidence against the leaders who were responsible for the defeat of party candidates in North Maharashtra in Assembly polls.
+Patil later told reporters that he assured Khadse in their one-to-one meeting that action would be taken against those responsible for the defeat of party candidates.
+"If anyone is responsible, action would be taken," the state BJP chief said.

 Khadse's daughter Rohini was among those who lost the election.
+"I have all the proof with names of the individuals who were responsible for BJP's electoral losses," Khadse had said earlier in the day.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)